larry-lime/MeChat/README.md

 The work will be evaluated on the following criteria:
 -	Compulsory topic: 50%
-    -	Baseline (40%): the GUI can take and display messages for users
+    -	[ ] Baseline (40%): the GUI can take and display messages for users
-    -	Innovative features (10%): the GUI contains one (or more) ingenious functions, e.g., login password, emoji, etc.
+    -	[ ] Innovative features (10%): the GUI contains one (or more) ingenious functions, e.g., login password, emoji, etc.
+        - [ ] Add user authentication
 -	Selective topic: 20%
     -	Completeness (10%): the code works properly, and the goals of the topic are achieved.
-    -	Integrated into the GUI (10%): the functions work with the GUI
+    -	[ ] Integrated into the GUI (10%): the functions work with the GUI
 -	Video Presentation: 30%
     -	Introduction(6%): Tell the audience what your project is; what is your motivation?
     -	Demo of the app(6%): A demo of your work, showing what your app looks like and how it works